Labour-Management Relations Certificate

 More Information

-In-person delivery occurs at K W Nasser Centre with all learning materials provided digitally on Canvas.
+In-person delivery occurs at Edwards Executive Education, #600 340 3rd Avenue N, Saskatoon, with all learning materials provided digitally on Canvas.
 In-person delivery includes instructor facilitation, small group exercises, large group discussions, interactive learning, networking and ample breaks and opportunities for questions and discussions.
 Participants will be required to bring a laptop/digital device to access all learning materials during the program.
 Breakfast, lunch, and refreshments will be provided.
-Please read our COVID-19 information page for expectations and how to prepare for your program.

 Course Planner